Practical Insights into Fair Comparison and Evaluation Frame for Neutral-Atom Compilers: Acknowledgment

 \paragraph{Challenge} DasAtom does not expose all information required for reconstruction directly.
 In its original form, it provides only partial mapping information together with already computed metrics, which is insufficient for a fair comparison.

-\paragraph{Approach} Therefore, the repository used in this work contains an adapted version of DasAtom that additionally exposes the required internal artifacts, including placement graphs, DAGs, the transpiled circuit, and embeddings.
+\paragraph{Approach} Therefore, the repository used in this work contains an adapted version of DasAtom that additionally exposes the required internal artifacts, including placement graphs, Directed Acyclic Graphs (DAGs), the transpiled circuit, and embeddings.

 DasAtom uses a different mapping representation from the other toolchains.
 In particular, it produces a sequence of embeddings, where each embedding is an array of coordinate pairs and the element at index $i$ specifies the $(x,y)$ position of qubit $i$.
 For each embedding, DasAtom provides a list of two-qubit gates together with possible parallelization groups.
 The adapter reconstructs omitted single-qubit gates analogously to the Enola adapter.
 In addition, DasAtom provides a list of movements required to route qubits from one embedding to the next, again together with possible parallelization information.